Morgan Primary Health Care

 What is Medication Management?

-If you and your provider(s) decide that medication may be the right option for you, very often you’ll be referred to a separate provider.
+If you and your mental health provider(s) decide that medication may be the right option for you, very often you’ll be referred to a separate provider.
 Most psychologists and therapists aren’t licensed to prescribe medications, and many psychiatrists don’t practice therapy.
-At Morgan Mental Health our medication management is provided by our Medication Management Professionals, who work closely with your therapist to ensure the most effective combination of therapy and medication for your mental health and wellness.
+Morgan Health Centers offers both primary and mental services.
+Our providers work to ensure the most effective combination of therapy and medication for your mental health and wellness.

 Researchers believe that the symptoms of mental illness come from chemical imbalances in a person’s brain.
 A medication works on these imbalances to reduce your symptoms, or sometimes, to relieve them completely.